Rubiks37/SpeedrunBot/README.md

 ---

 * Creates SQLite tables to store runs based on config
+* Get any run in detail
-* There are like no commands now, but I swear im working on it
+* There are like no commands now, but I swear im working on it; its hard work
 * All commands can filter based on a number of criteria
 * Supports autocomplete